my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 Sample and population

 - DGP (data generating process) generates the data that we observe.
-- Any quantity, the calculation of which requires one to know the DGP, is a population quantity.
+- Any quantity, the calculation of which requires one to know the DGP, is a population quantity
--